agabor/docs/_includes/common/data.md

 # Data

-We've designed the Parse SDKs so that you typically don't need to worry about how data is saved while using the client SDKs.
-Simply add data to the Parse `Object`, and it'll be saved correctly.
+We've designed the MSG SDKs so that you typically don't need to worry about how data is saved while using the client SDKs.
+Simply add data to the MSG `Object`, and it'll be saved correctly.

-Nevertheless, there are some cases where it's useful to be aware of how data is stored on the Parse platform.
+Nevertheless, there are some cases where it's useful to be aware of how data is stored on the MSG platform.

 ## Data Storage

-Internally, Parse stores data as JSON, so any datatype that can be converted to JSON can be stored on Parse.
+Internally, MSG stores data as JSON, so any datatype that can be converted to JSON can be stored on MSG.
 Refer to the [Data Types in Objects](#data-types) section of this guide to see platform-specific examples.

 Keys including the characters `$` or `.`, along with the key `__type` key, are reserved for the framework to handle additional types, so don't use those yourself.
 Key names must contain only numbers, letters, and underscore, and must start with a letter.
 Values can be anything that can be JSON-encoded.